 Legislations of each Member States determine the conditions under which such a diligent search must be carried out; in particular, national legislations determine which sources must be consulted for each category of work to locate the potential rightholders.

-Diligent Search will experiment an easily accessibile, user-friendly and legally informed system to carry out diligent searches in different countries, and on different categories of works and phonograms.
-A beta version of the system, with limited functionalities, will be made available for testing by end 2016.
+Diligent Search will experiment an easily accessible, user-friendly and legally informed system to carry out diligent searches in different countries, and on different categories of works and phonograms.

-If you are interested in taking part in the beta testing and want to share your experience on diligent search with our researchers, please contact the project leader.
+If you want to share your experience on diligent search with our researchers, please contact the project leader.

 Funded by: Heritage Plus and EU Commission (JPI Cultural Heritage and Global Change)